MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 1. Air tap a 3D model to add it to the real world.
 It will appear in front of the Step card in your world.

-2. Raise your hand in the ready gesture, and gaze at the model to preview it.
-You will know that it's in a preview state if the 3D controls appear around it.
+2. Raise your hand in the ready gesture and gaze at the model to preview it.
+To place a model, you must look at the model **and** put your hand up into the ready position.
+You'll know that the model is in a preview state when the 3D controls appear around it.

+    > [!TIP]
-    If you put your hand down, the 3D controls will disappear.
-Therefore, if you're just looking at holograms, the controls won't get in your way.
-You must both look at the part and put your hand up into the ready position.
+    > If you put your hand down, the 3D controls disappear.
+This is a good way to view the holograms by themselves without the controls getting in the way.

-3. While the 3D controls are visible, air tap and hold anywhere on the move control to pick up the model.
-Move the model where you want it to go, and then release to place the model.
+3. While the 3D controls are visible:

+    1. Air tap and hold anywhere on the move control.

+    2. Move the model where you want it to go, and then release to place it.

-When you tap a 3D part to move it, you select it at the same time.
-After a 3D part is selected, you can put your hand down, and the 3D controls will remain until you preview or select another part, or until you air tap somewhere in empty space.
+    When you tap a 3D model to move it, you select it at the same time.
+After a 3D model is selected, if you put your hand down, the 3D controls will remain until you preview or select another part, or until you air tap somewhere in empty space.

 > [!TIP]
 > On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can manipulate holograms directly with your hands.
 To select a hologram, place your hand on it to show the 3D controls.
 Then grab the hologram, move it, and release to place it.
 When you've finished, air tap anywhere in an empty space.
 For more information about how to manipulate holograms in HoloLens 2, see [Authoring and navigating gestures for HoloLens 2](authoring-gestures-HL2.md).